JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * The bundled Git was updated to version 2.41 in both Server and Agent Docker images.

+### Miscellaneous Changes

+* The *"Open an interactive session to the agent"* [permission](managing-roles-and-permissions.md) was renamed to *"Invoke interactive agent terminals"*.
+The new name highlights the recent behavior change: this permission now specifies whether users can open [agent terminal tabs](install-and-start-teamcity-agents.md#Debug+Agents+Remotely) introduced in version 2023.05 and is no longer related to deprecated SSM terminals.

 ## Changes from 2022.10.3 to 2023.05